 In her book, Women Without Men, Shahrnush Parsipur emphasizes the proclivity for chaos to ensue behind closed doors in a society swept by a suppressing patriarchy.
 Chapters six and four stand out to me as the most effective articulations of this social epidemic that is rooted in the systematic dichotomization of public and private space and behavior, which is designed to bolster patriarchy.
 The intersection between this dichotomy and domestic violence is at the center of this article.

 In chapter four, Munis, a woman so overwhelmed by the societal limitations that confine her to her home that she commits suicide, defies these restrictions once she is re-birthed.
 She ventures outside and remains in the public sphere for a month’s time, deliberately neglecting to first get her older brother Amir’s approval.
 When she returns, Amir feels overcome with humiliation and believes this dishonor justifies his decision to murder her.
 Mahdokht, a female friend of Munis’, supports Amir’s action, in an attempt to gain his approval.
-Here, we get a sense of just how unfairly the system has been designed: in order to survive societal codes of conduct with regard to both family and romantic relationships, women must remain submissive and transparent.
+Here, we get a sense of just how unfairly the system has been designed: in order to survive societal codes of conduct with regard to both family and romantic relationships, women must remain submissive, transparent, and in private spaces.